Only creators and new works from the preceding calendar year are eligible for nomination.

 - Favorite Publisher

-THE MIKE WIERINGO SPIRIT AWARD: The nominated works will be voted on by the professional jury as well as three additional, perennial jurors: Matt Wieringo, Todd Dezago, and Mark Waid.
-The top vote getters including the winner will be announced at the Award Ceremony in September at the Baltimore Comic-Con.
+THE MIKE WIERINGO SPIRIT AWARD: The nominated works will be named by perennial jurors, Todd Dezago, Craig Rousseau, Mark Waid, and Matt Wieringo, and will be announced at the Award Ceremony at the Baltimore Comic-Con.

 THE HERO INITIATIVE LIFETIME ACHIEVEMENT AND DICK GIORDANO HUMANITARIAN AWARDS: These award are selected by Hero Initiative and will be announced at the Ringo Awards Ceremony.